microsoft/vscode-docs/learn/collaboration/live-share.md

 <iframe src="https://youtube.com/embed/A2ceblXTBBc?rel=0&amp;disablekb=0&amp;modestbranding=1&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 When you share a collaborative session, the person you're working with sees the context of the workspace in their editor.
 This means your classmate can read the code you shared without having to clone a repo or install any dependencies your code relies on.
-They can help you with your code in the VS Code environment that's familiar to them.
+They can help you with your code in the Visual Studio Code environment that's familiar to them.

 Each of you can open files, navigate, edit code, or highlight - and changes are instantly reflected.
 As you edit you can see your classmate’s cursor, jump to the same location, and follow their actions.